-Spring Break in Oklahoma City means plenty of events and activities for families.
-If you're not leaving the metro for a Spring Break vacation, this list features thrilling activities to keep your little ones occupied.
-From soothing story times to exciting parades and everything in between, we've got you covered.
+Spring Break in Oklahoma City means the metro is abloom with family fun.
+If you’re sticking close to home this Spring Break, this list features socially-distant, family-friendly activities to keep your little ones occupied.
+From hikes and movies to storytimes and crafts and everything in between, we’ve got you covered.
 In addition to this list, you can find even more family fun at one of these FREE events or on our searchable calendar.
 Also, check out our guide to current museum exhibits.

 Don’t forget!
 If you need childcare through the break, please visit our list of Spring Break Camps.

 (Editor’s Note: This is a working list last updated Feb.
 11, 2021.
 Please check back often for updates.)